-The Primary Contractor and its BH-MCO must have Department approved written UM policies and procedures that include protocols for prior approval (in accordance with Appendix AA), determination of Medical Necessity, Concurrent Review, Denial of Services, hospital discharge planning, Provider profiling, and Retrospective Review of claims.
-The timeframe for authorization of services provided by an Out-of-Network Provider or an out-of-state Provider must be the same as the timeframe for authorizing services provided by a Network Provider.
+The Primary Contractor or its BH-MCO must have Department approved written UM policies and procedures that include protocols for prior approval

-The UM policies and procedures may include provision for Retrospective Review for services provided due to emergencies and also for inpatient admission to an Out-of-Network facility following an emergency stabilization when there is uncertainty regarding the Medicaid eligibility status of the individual.
-For delayed request for authorization caused by such situations, the UM policies and procedures must include the provision that requests for authorization must occur within 7 days of the emergency stabilizing intervention or the eligibility issue being resolved, but no later than 180 days of the service date.
-As part of its UM function, the Primary Contractor and its BH-MCO must have processes to identify over, under, and type of service utilization problems and undertake corrective action.
+(in accordance with Appendix AA), determination of Medical Necessity, Concurrent Review, Denial of Services, hospital discharge planning, Provider profiling, and Retrospective Review of claims.
+As part of its UM function, the Primary Contractor or its BH-MCO must have processes to identify over, under, and type of service utilization problems and undertake corrective action.

 UM practices should focus on the evaluation of the necessity, level of care, appropriateness, and effectiveness of Behavioral Health Services, procedures, and use of facilities.
-The Primary Contractor and its BH-MCO must also examine inter-rater reliability and set a standard of at least 90% reliability among care managers for consistency in the prior authorization and utilization review process.

 The Primary Contractor must have criteria and review procedures.
-Mental health review criteria must be compatible with guidelines provided in Appendix T. All drug and alcohol reviews for children, adolescents and adults, , must be conducted in accordance with criteria compatible with the ASAM criteria.
+Mental health review criteria must be compatible with guidelines provided in Appendix T. Drug and alcohol reviews for adults must be conducted in accordance with criteria compatible with the ASAM criteria.